berjusti/FinalProject/README.md

 # FinalProject

-The final project goal is to understand BERTopic in th deepest possible way.
+The final project goal is to understand BERTopic and Sentiment Analysis